krmbzds/stars/README.md

 - [wwmm/easyeffects](https://github.com/wwmm/easyeffects) - Limiter, compressor, convolver, equalizer and auto volume and many other plugins for PipeWire applications
 - [ggerganov/whisper.cpp](https://github.com/ggerganov/whisper.cpp) - Port of OpenAI's Whisper model in C/C++
 - [oct0xor/mgs2sos](https://github.com/oct0xor/mgs2sos) - This mod lets you play MGS2: Substance with the 3rd person camera (and game controls) from MGS3: Subsistence
 - [organicmaps/organicmaps](https://github.com/organicmaps/organicmaps) - 🍃 Organic Maps is a free Android & iOS offline maps app for travelers, tourists, hikers, and cyclists.
-It uses crowd-sourced OpenStreetMap data and is developed with love by MapsWithMe (MapsMe) founde
+It uses crowd-sourced OpenStreetMap data and is developed with love by the community.
+No ads, no
 - [rui314/mold](https://github.com/rui314/mold) - Mold: A Modern Linker 🦠
 - [jfedor2/trackbowl-mk2](https://github.com/jfedor2/trackbowl-mk2) - The ball is the trackball
 - [falkTX/Carla](https://github.com/falkTX/Carla) - Audio plugin host